opcaic/docs/intro/installation-instructions.rst

 section for how to setup the server as an OS service.

 .. note::
-   Confirming the email address requires working ``web-app`` to be deployed.
-You don't have to confirm the email address straight away.
+   Confirming the email address requires working ``web-app`` to be deployed on the configured FrontendUrl address.
+You don't have to confirm the email address immediatly.
 You can do that once all platform components are deployed and running.

 .. warning::
    If the application has been misconfigured (e.g. invalid frontend address in the configuration,